Fxr-Whxt/Codewars/README.md

 # Codewars

-<center> This is how i completed tasks from codewars, dont copy if u want become smarter
+ This is how i completed tasks from codewars, dont copy if u want become smarter

 In this repository i save copies of the katas i`ve completed.